 |Vision Impairment||residual visual acuity of 20/70 or less in the better eye with correction, visual field restricted to 20 degrees or less in the better eye, eye pathology or progressive eye disease expected to reduce residual acuity or visual field, or inadequate use of residual vision|

 Table is adapted from Oregon Administrative Rules, Chapter 581, Division 15 and is not intended to be a primary source of information.

+If you have problems, you may be able to file a request for a due process hearing, as described in the Procedural Safeguards Notice, and the Oregon Department of Education provides a Due Process Hearing Request form.
 You might find that you need to learn more about Special Education to advocate for your child.
-Nolo offers a couple books that can help you understand more, and WrightsLaw.com also provides information about Special Education.
+FACT Oregon is a local non-profit that aims to help Oregonians who need Special Education, and WrightsLaw.com also provides information about Special Education.
+Nolo offers a couple books that can help you understand more.
 All of this information is certainly not a substitute for personalized advice from a knowledgeable lawyer.
 If you want or need the help of a trained professional, consult an attorney licensed to practice in your state.